Neovici/cosmoz-omnitable/docs/documentation.md

 If a column has a defined value for the `filter` attribute, then `cosmoz-omnitable` will apply a filter function to each item.

-For `cosmoz-omnitable-column` column, the filter function depends on the `filter` value:
+For `cosmoz-omnitable-column` column, the filter function depends on the `filter` value.
+If it is:
-* a string: the value at `value-path` is converted to lower-cased string and then compared using `indexOf` with the filter string
+* a string, the value at `value-path` is converted to lower-cased string and then compared using `indexOf` with the filter string
 * an array of strings: lower-cased value is compared to each filter string until one match using `indexOf`